dspasyuk/llama.cui/README.md

 **Note: This project is a work in progress.**

 This project provides a Node.js server for a chat user interface (UI) that interacts with the Llama.cpp library.
-It allows users to communicate with the Llama.cpp @[llama.cpp](https://github.com/ggerganov/llama.cpp.git) application via a web-based chat interface.
+It allows users to communicate with the [llama.cpp](https://github.com/ggerganov/llama.cpp.git) application via a web-based chat interface.

 ## Installation